There are nights when we just need something comforting, filling, and EASY! That’s where this chicken stuffing casserole recipe comes into play.

 Filling

-- 1 whole cooked rotisserie chicken, shredded (about 3 cups) – Instead of using a shredded rotisserie chicken, use leftover Thanksgiving turkey, ham cubes, or even browned ground beef.
+- Rotisserie chicken (about 3 cups shredded): Provides tender, flavorful protein.
+This tender, ready-to-use protein keeps the preparation of this dish fast.
+Instead of using a shredded rotisserie chicken, use leftover Thanksgiving turkey, ham cubes, or even browned ground beef.

-- Bake for 1 hour (uncovered), until the stuffing is lightly browned and the filling is bubbling.
+BAKE.
+Bake the chicken stuffing hotdish for 1 hour (uncovered), until the stuffing is lightly browned and the filling is bubbling.
 Salt and black pepper to taste.

 Kristyn’s Recipe Tips